Chibale Zambia: the local cults

 Ancestral cults

-Possession of specialists by the spirits of specialists is remembered for ing’omba (singers/dancers/composers – leaders of rituals), great hunters and healers.
-And sometimes smelters and blacksmiths are mentioned as well.
+Possession of specialists by the spirits of specialists is remembered for ing’omba (singers/dancers/composers – leaders of rituals), great hunters, and healers.
+Sometimes smelters and blacksmiths are mentioned as well.
 They were important, if not central, individuals in the ecological cults and the ancestral cults.

 Chiefly cults

 Characteristics of these cults can be recognised in the chiefly cult.
 At rituals and in times of crisis, the chief worked with the three types of specialists.
 The Mapunde and Mwana Kubuta periods undermined the chieftainship.
-Presumably this led to a resurgence of hunting and ing’omba possession.
-They remained linked to chieftainship be it in a rather loose way.
+Presumably, this led to a resurgence of hunting and ing’omba possession.
+They remained linked to chieftainship, albeit in a rather loose way.

 The remnants of the local, central cults

-The remnants of the local, central cults especially serve certain types of problem prevention, problem solving and healing.
-Much of this happens in the personal and family circle but they all still have larger manifestations.
-These are hunting rituals (Cilili), mourning rituals (Cililo and Ipupo) and manifestations centred around the chiefly shrines (mpata).
-Chiefly cult features are increasingly placed in the framework of identity and cultural heritage.
+The remnants of the local, central cults especially serve certain types of problem prevention, problem-solving and healing.
+Much of this happens within the personal and family circle but they all still have larger manifestations.
+These are hunting rituals (Cilili), mourning rituals (Cililo and Ipupo), and manifestations centred around the chiefly shrines (mpata).
+Chiefly cult features are increasingly placed within the framework of identity and cultural heritage.

 Other important manifestations of the local cults occur in the possession cults and their rituals.
 The worldview of the cult group leaders, also healers, is inspired by the ecological cult, the oldest, remembered cult.